robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 The above is enough to get arguments rendered as a `code block`__ in Markdown.
-This syntax still would not work too well with reStructuredText, but Robot Framework allows headers to end with two colons like `Args::` and that would turn the above into a `literal block`__-
+This syntax still would not work too well with reStructuredText, but Robot Framework allows headers to end with two colons like `Args::` and then arguments would be rendered as a `literal block`__-

 __ https://daringfireball.net/projects/markdown/syntax#precode
 __ https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html#literal-blocks